 The third learning is once things are in place in terms of having the right mix of people and team dynamics, fostering the appropriate thinking approaches and the necessary investment and support, the management has to refrain from micro-managing.
 It is inappropriate on many levels in the context of breakthrough innovation.
 It sends the wrong signal as to what the role of management is beyond guidance and governance.
 Over the years, I have come across cases of managers involving themselves in the wrong way in the innovation context, often by forcing onto the teams the ‘how’ and the ‘what’ instead of inspiring them with the ‘why’ and the ‘where to’.
 In those scenarios, people will almost always question the point of hiring the best and the brightest if the management is going to tell them what to do and how to do it.

-Note: The content discussed in this 2-part blog post was presented at Coca-Cola Amatil (CCA) New Zealand in Auckland in conjunction with the 2017 Sir Peter Blake Trust Leadership Week in New Zealand.
+Note: The content discussed in this 2-part blog post was presented at Coca-Cola Amatil (CCA) New Zealand in Auckland for internal staff learning & development purposes in conjunction with the 2017 Sir Peter Blake Trust Leadership Week in New Zealand.